 By the end of the course, the Counselor, Marriage and Family Therapist, Social Worker or Psychologist will be able to:

--Explain three motives for, and manifestations of, denial in women who are beginning menopause
+-Name three motives for and manifestations of denial in women who are beginning menopause.

 -Explain concepts of memory loss in menopausal clients.